ArturoDent/symbol-jump-and-select/README.md

 * **symbolsTree.getFilter** : <img src="./icons/filter.jpg" width="16" height="16" alt="filter icon"/>
  In the Command Palette: ``` Symbols Tree: Get Filter ```

+ This command opens an input box for a query/filter to apply to the TreeView items.
+It is the same as clicking on the filter icon.

+You can enter any text such as symbol names, like `class`, evn though that may not appear in the TreeView symbols.
+Information for the symbol types is saved and searchable although not visible.
+You can also search/filter by any text that you see such as function or class names, etc.

+You can also input multiple terms which will be handles like an `or` statement.
+So you use "myFunction || class" to find both of those.
+You can also use "myFunction, someOtherName" to get both of those.
+You can chain as many terms as you like in the input box.

 ```plainText
 // handle "class || rex"  => ["class", "rex"] // if query contains "||" split on " || "